-Its early spring now and conditions are changing; all danger of a hard frost has past.
+It’s early spring now and conditions are changing; all danger of a hard frost has passed.
 This is the time when you can pull back your mulch just a bit to allow the emerging green shoots the freedom to grow.
 If the mulch is too heavy it could smother out the new shoots.
 You do not need to remove all the mulch, just lighten it up a bit in your garlic rows.
 The mulch is still needed for weed protection.
-Once you start seeing the green shoots then you can tighten up the mulch again.
+Once you start seeing the green shoots, you can tighten the mulch again.

 Once the shoots are five or six inches tall, then I will add even more mulch in between the rows.
 Garlic can tolerate some weeds but not too many.
 Plus the fact that your garlic bed is not as attractive with weeds growing in it.

 You can water your garlic a little.
 I have found that garlic likes things a little dry but some watering in the early growing process is ok.
 This is where the well-drained soil sets in.